 - Washington State University Distinguished Regents Scholar (2006- 2010)

 - Washington State University President’s Honor Roll (2006- 2010; 8/8 semesters)

 - BP Cherry Point Refinery, Blaine, WA

-Investigate correlation between plant operations and total sulfur emissions
+- Investigated correlation between plant operations and total sulfur emissions.

-Compiled PI tag alarming data to cross-reference with agency permit emission limits.
+- Compiled PI tag alarming data to cross-reference with permit emission limits.

 When ESPN’s College Gameday came to Notre Dame I helped fly Ol’ Crimson, a fixture on Gameday since 2003, and the symbol of WSU’s Undefeated Fans.

 The BP Cherry Point interns volunteering at the Bellingham Food Bank’s garden.